 Credit-worthy parents may borrow up to the cost of education minus any financial assistance.
 Repayment begins within sixty days after all funds have been disbursed.
 Since most loans are for fall/spring, the second disbursement would be made in January and repayment would begin in March or April.
 Payments may be as low as \$50 a month but may be more, based on the amount borrowed.
 Repayment is over a ten-year period.
 For information on deferment, it is recommended that the parent contact their loan servicer.
-Contact the Student Financial Services Office for more information.
+Parents can apply for a PLUS loan at www.studentloans.gov.